xfbs/awesome/readme.md

 ![Textual 5 screenshot](img/textual.png)

 #### GitUp: [`gitup.co`](http://gitup.co)

-> Work quickly, safely, and without headaches.
-The Git interface you've been
-> missing all your life has finally arrived.

 Normally, the `git` command-line tool is just what you need.
 It's more efficient to use while you're in the terminal anyways, you don't want to